Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 Every person has personal preferences.

-My style, and the style and format of this book will resonate for some but not others.
-That's OK, each to their own.
+My style, and the style and format of this book will resonate for some, who appreciate its clarity and simplicity.
+There are going to be some who prefer a different style.

-My background in prosecution and law enforcement will be viewed as beneficial by some for my experience in criminal law and cybercrime, but I realize some may view that negatively, and I understand that too.
-Personal opinions can be strong and affect how a book is received.
+My background in prosecution and law enforcement will be viewed as beneficial by some because of my deep first-hand experience in criminal law and cybercrime.
+I also realize that some view that negatively, for whatever personal reason, which can be strong and affect how a book is received.
+I have an open mind to the opinions of others, and hopefully most readers will also, and read objectively to see that I have a nuanced perspective on criminal justice.

 Aligning the book to each group by part and chapter